Personal Loans

 Funeral loans are personal loans that allow you to pay for funeral expenses over time.

-Personal loans can be approved and funded within days.
+In some cases, a personal loan could be approved and funded within days after you apply.
 Sometimes that’s all the time you get to put a funeral together.

-In addition to paying for the service and burial, you can use the loan to cover related costs like airfare and hotels for family and friends attending the funeral.
+In addition to paying for the service and burial, you could use the loan to cover related costs like airfare and hotels for family and friends attending the funeral.

 Saying goodbye to a loved one is never easy.
 The emotional toll of grief and the financial burden of funeral planning can be overwhelming.
 Many families struggle to find the money to pay for a funeral, and you often don’t get much time to figure out how you’ll pay.